 Long chapters may be difficult for some readers to go through.
 Furthermore, very long content can be intimidating for other readers who may only be interested in the main ideas the chapter talks about.
 Therefore, to make The Turing Way easier to read, long chapters should be appropriately modularised.

 When keeping chapters modular, ensure that its subchapters only talk about one aspect of the overall topic.
-For example, if a chapter on Machine Learning was to be written for The Turing Way, such a chapter should contain at least three subchapters that each focus Supervised Learning, Unsupervised Learning, and Reinforcement Learning.
+For example, if a chapter on Machine Learning was to be written for The Turing Way, such a chapter should contain at least three subchapters that each focus on Supervised Learning, Unsupervised Learning, and Reinforcement Learning.